jasbanza/convert-bech32-address/README.md

 # convert-bech32-address
-Zero dependancy bech32 address converter, in javascript for browsers.
+Zero dependancy bech32 address converter for node.js, including browser javascript version.

 Derives an address with a custom prefix, from a source BIP32 HD wallet address